nhsconnect/integration-adaptors/mhs/README.md

 AWS blueprint architecture, with modifications focusing on differences in cloud services such as the use of ACS for container orchestration.

+## Operating the MHS Adaptor in your infrastructure

+Refer to [Operating the MHS Adaptor](operating-mhs-adaptor.md) for information on how to operate the MHS Adaptor as it is deployed within the boundary of your infrastructure.

+## Developer Setup

+For information targeted at developers making use of the MHS Adaptor, please refer to [MHS Adaptor developer notes](running-mhs-adaptor-locally.md)

 ## Note on Certificate Validation

 **WARNING: Due to the limitations of NHS Digital OpenTest configuration, verification of the server certificate received when making a connection to the spine MHS is currently DISABLED (see the [OutboundTransmission](./outbound/outbound/transmission/outbound_transmission.py) class'
-`make_request` method).** This MHS should not be used in a production environment unless this certificate verification is re-enabled.
+`make_request` method).
+This MHS should not be used in a production environment unless this certificate verification is re-enabled.**

-## Developer Setup

-For information targeted at developers making use of the MHS Adaptor, please refer to [MHS Adaptor developer notes](running-mhs-adaptor-locally.md)
+As at 17 October 2019, a change is pending to the OpenTest environment which will enable service certificate verification.